 To reduce our carbon footprint, we are entirely powered by wind through the purchase of Renewable Energy Credits (RECs).
 We purchase bus passes for our employees to encourage public transportation usage.
 We subsidize Community Supported Agriculture (CSA) memberships with a local organic farm, because we believe our food shouldn’t travel 1,500 miles to reach us.

 We encourage our customers to do their part too because the planet is a pretty big place.
 We offer free letterpress favor cards to our customers who make donations, in the name of their guests, to good causes.

 Green America’s Seal of Approval

 Green America’s Green Business Network is the oldest, largest, and most diverse network of socially and environmentally responsible businesses in America.
-We’re proud that our care for the environment and our eco-way of business has allowed us to be a part of this organization.
+We’re proud that our care for the environment and our eco way of business has allowed us to be a part of this organization.
 From Co-Op America: “Green businesses operate in ways that solve, rather than cause, both environmental and social problems.
-These businesses adopt principles, policies, and practices that improve the quality of life for their customers, their employees, communities, and the environment. ” Our thoughts exactly.
+These businesses adopt principles, policies, and practices that improve the quality of life for their customers, their employees, communities, and the environment.”
+Our thoughts exactly.

-NativeEnergy Wind Powered
+NativeEnergy Wind Power

 NativeEnergy is a Native-American owned business that builds renewable energy projects for Native Americans, Alaska native villages, family farmers and rural communities.
-For our letterpress shop to be wind powered, we figure how much energy our print shop uses monthly, then we purchase that same amount in green-E certified RECs (Renewable Energy Credits) from NativeEnergy.
+For our letterpress shop to be wind powered, we figure out how much energy our print shop uses annually, then we purchase that same amount in green-E certified RECs (Renewable Energy Credits) from NativeEnergy.
 The amount of energy that we use is then put back into the grid via NativeEnergy’s wind farms and other renewable energy sources.